peterczegledy/Python_TUI/cmd_window/readme.md

 ```

 ```
-id: The id of the listbox.
+-id: The id of the listbox.
-data: A list that contains all the options of the listbox.
+-data: A list that contains all the options of the listbox.
-posx: The x position of the listbox.
+-posx: The x position of the listbox.
-posy: The y position of the listbox.
+-posy: The y position of the listbox.
 ```
 ### Chechbox
 A toggleable element that allows the user to select or deselect an option.
 It has a value of True when checked and False when unchecked.